what is a forklift driver?

 If a product arrives damaged, you must notify your supervisor before selling it to a customer.
 You'll also get training on spotting your co-workers, such as trade assistants and setting up safety barriers.

 skills & competencies

-Most facilities have a tight schedule that they need to maintain to keep their customers happy.
+Most facilities have a tight schedule to maintain to keep their customers happy.
 Time management is another important skill — you need to get as much done in your shift as possible without cutting corners and potentially causing a safety hazard.